 - A current, active, unencumbered license as a registered nurse in the US, its territories or Canada at the time of application and examination.

 - Completed a minimum of 10 contact hours of nursing continuing education in blood and marrow stem cell transplant nursing or an academic elective in oncology nursing within the three years (36 months) prior to application.
 The contact hours must have been provided or formally approved by an acceptable accredited provider or approver of continuing nursing education (CNE) or nursing continuing professional development (NCPD).
 A maximum of five of the 10 required contact hours in oncology may be continuing medical education (CME) in oncology.

 Applying for certification

 BMTCN® is the only nationally accredited test that validates an individual's specialized knowledge in blood and marrow transplantation nursing.
 This certification is available exclusively to registered nurses.

-The certification test a three-hour, 165 multiple-choice item test is based on the BMTCN® Test Content Outline (Test Blueprint).
-The Test Content Outline is based on the results of a role delineation study of blood and marrow transplantation nursing practice conducted in 2016.
+The certification test a three-hour, 165 multiple-choice question test is based on the BMTCN® Test Content Outline (Test Blueprint).
+The Test Content Outline is based on the results of a role delineation study of blood and marrow transplantation nursing practice conducted in 2020.

 The BMTCN® Test Content Outline includes six major subject areas, each with a percentage assigned to it.
 Many nurses who have passed the test tell us the Test Content Outline was essential in helping them know what areas to study.
 Remember, only generic drug names are used on ONCC tests.
 Once you pass the test your certification is valid for four years.